 Resolution 763 (WRC-15) – Stations on board sub-orbital vehicles Discussion:

-Space planes or sub-orbital vehicles have been discussed at a conceptual level for some time.
-However, with the advances in technology, the first re-useable space vehicle that can routinely take off and land on a traditional runway is close to becoming a reality with a number of companies either close to or actually testing vehicles.
-It is expected that such vehicles will be the precursor to hypersonic travel that could cut the time taken to travel from Europe to Australia from approximately 24 hours to 90 minutes.
+Sub-orbital vehicles, including space planes, have been developed to reach altitudes and velocities that are much higher than conventional aircraft.
+Re-usable sub-orbital vehicles that launch like traditional rockets have become routine; however, with the advances in technology, re-useable space vehicles that routinely take off and land on a traditional runway are close to becoming a reality with a number of companies actually testing vehicles.
+These vehicles perform various missions, such as deploying a space vehicle, conducting scientific research, carrying passengers and cargo, and then return to Earth’s surface.
+It is expected that such vehicles will provide hypersonic travel that could cut the time taken to travel from Europe to Australia from approximately 24 hours to 90 minutes.

 The introduction of such vehicles will bring a number of challenges to the spectrum and frequency management communities.
-With respect to spectrum, a sub-orbital space vehicle will travel at an altitude that takes it beyond 100 km which is generally taken as the boundary between the Earth’s atmosphere and space.
-Hence, stations on board sub-orbital vehicles cannot necessarily be regarded as terrestrial stations.
-However, since space planes are not envisaged to establish an orbital trajectory stations on board cannot necessarily be considered as space stations located on a satellite As a result, it is not clear what radio service(s) would be appropriate.
-From a frequency management perspective, planning rules for stations on board sub-orbital vehicles need to consider that their field of view is significantly greater than that of an equivalent station on board an aircraft flying at an altitude around 35 000 ft.Studies are therefore required to establish a common understanding as to how stations on board sub-orbital vehicles should be regarded in radio regulatory terms and whether a new category of service or station needs to be established.
-Furthermore, studies are needed to determine what spectrum will be required to ensure their safe operation, including their passage through the airspace used by conventional aircraft.
-Resolution 763 (WRC-15) calls for such studies, and if the results indicate that additional spectrum and/or other regulatory measures are required, provides for a possible WRC-23 agenda item.
+Sub-orbital vehicles must safely share airspace used by conventional aircraft during certain phases of flight.
+There is a need to track and communicate with the sub-orbital vehicle for the entire duration of the flight to integrate those operations with all other airspace users.
+With respect to spectrum, for systems and applications related to aviation safety, ICAO standardized systems are necessary for harmonization and interoperability with air traffic management (ATM) systems.
+However, since sub-orbital vehicles are intended to reach space and hence do not always perform as aircraft, stations on board that are standardized by ICAO for terrestrial use may not necessarily be consistent with the definitions in the radio regulations when used in space.
+ITU-R studies have shown differing views on the regulatory issues and as a result, it is not clear what radio service(s) would be appropriate.
+[From a technical perspective, studies show that the performance required for radiocommunications may be fulfilled using ICAO standardized systems, when there is no concern of communications blackout or frequency planning issues.
+If the dynamics of the vehicle or the radio frequency shielding caused by ionization of the atmosphere make existing ICAO standardized systems unavailable, frequency bands higher than 23 GHz may help mitigate or eliminate a loss of radiocommunications.][Do we need this text?]
+Additional regulatory and technical analysis is required to address the questions and concerns raised in the studies called for by Resolution 763 (WRC-15).

 ICAO Position: